 After he was "discovered" in the early 60's, he began to reminisce and socialize with fans.
 He was awarded the first Shazam in the 'Best Humor Writer in Comic Books' category in 1971.
 He recreated many of his most famous comic covers in oil for fans in the 1970's until Disney revoked their permission in 1976.
 (The Donald and Scrooge above are samples.)
 He attended a comic convention in Boston in 1976 and was the subject of a major retrospective in (as well as painting the cover for) the 1977 Comic Book Price Guide.

 He inspired the creation of Another Rainbow, a company dedicated to his work.
 They reprinted the entire Barks oeuvre in 30 hardback volumes presented in ten slipcased sets dubbed The Carl Barks Library.
-They published The Fine Art of Walt Disney's Donald Duck in a handsome, slip-cased, limited signed edition of 1875 copies.
-It features stunning color reproductions of each of the 122 duck paintings that he did for fans.
+They published The Fine Art of Walt Disney's Donald Duck in a handsome, slip-cased, limited signed edition of 1875.
+It features stunning color reproductions of each of his 122 duck paintings that were done for fans.

 My friend Don Rosa, a fellow comics collector and historian, actually sold his family business and "retired" when given the opportunity to draw Uncle Scrooge.
 Yes, the comic books are still being published.
 Not in the U.S. No, we're too sophisticated for comics about ducks, but everywhere else in the world.
 And everywhere else they are wildly successful.
 Read Don's tribute to Barks from the September, 2000 issue of The Comics Journal.
 He makes an airtight case for Barks being the most influential storyteller of the 20th century.